A limited liability company, also known as an LLC, is a business structure that offers many advantages to entrepreneurs.

 Step 7: Obtain Business Licenses and Permits

-Local licenses are available through your parish clerk of court office, where the LLC files its articles of organization.
+Local business licenses are available through your parish clerk of court office, where the LLC files its articles of organization.

 There is an application form to fill out with information about the members (owners) as well as required fees.
 You can also lookup this information online by visiting Louisiana's Secretary of State website.